Password Recovery Procedure for Cisco SG500 / SG300 Switches

 Enter global configuration mode

-Create a new username and password combination (username can be whatever, password too)
+Create a new username and password combination (username can be whatever, password too so long as it meets complexity requirements)

 Switch (config)#>username cisco password P@$$w0rd privilege 15